tbee/giwth/README.md

 User.of("peter").shouldBeLoggedin(); // returns a Then
 ```

-So the only way this step builder can be used in a scenario is this:
+So the only way this specific step builder can be used in a scenario is this:

 ```java
 Scenario.of(...)